 Dream interpretation is the process of discovering what your visions actually mean and what your they are trying to tell you.
 In ancient tradition, dreaming was considered as a means of communication with the Gods, so how do we interpret them today?

 🌟 Discover your destiny with the help of a Psychic!
 All readings are 100% risk free, confidential and anonymous.🌟

 What are dreams and do they all have meanings?

 A dream is a completely intelligible message from your unconscious mind to your cognitive mind and often contains a hidden meaning.
 Our unconscious mind communicates our visions in gibberish and in symbols, which means that our cognitive mind which communicates with language has a hard time deciphering the hidden messages.

-Dreams are images and stories that our minds create whilst we sleep.
-They are our unconscious minds trying to communicate our issues, fears and worries that need to be addressed.
+They are images and stories that our minds create whilst we sleep.
+Indeed, they are our unconscious minds trying to communicate our issues, fears and worries that need to be addressed.
 They represent our ideas, ambitions and even our fears, so they do always mean something, although figuring out what exactly can be a tough task.